 The assessment process:

-Your child will be placed in the most appropriate class and, if required, residential setting, which can include the Interim Placement and Assessment Centre.
+Your child will be placed in the most appropriate class and, if required, residential setting.
 During the visit your child will follow the timetable for their identified group and attend speech and language, occupational therapy and physiotherapy assessments.
-The Admissions and Assessment Teacher at St Mary’s is responsible for your child during the assessment period, ensuring they are appropriately supported throughout.
-Our Child and Family Support Worker will ensure that we have the relevant information in advance of the assessment and keep in touch with your child’s stay.
+The Admissions and Assessment Co-ordinator at St Mary’s is responsible for your child during the assessment period, ensuring they are appropriately supported throughout.

 A full multidisciplinary report is provided after the assessment which details your child’s performance whilst at St Mary’s.